 Attention QEXCA Babysitters!

-We’re compiling a babysitter list for the next issue of our newsletter.
-If you’d like to be included in the list, please, email firstname.lastname@example.org, and provide us with the following info:
+We have begun compiling a list of babysitters in the Community.
+If you’d like to be included, please, email firstname.lastname@example.org and provide us with the following information:

 Your age as of August 2018,